aungphyooo182/weather-app/README.md

 ### 4. Configuration:

-Explain any configuration files or settings that need to be modified, if applicable.
-For example, if the weather API has different endpoints for development and production environments.
+If the weather API has different endpoints for development and production environments, change in .env-cmdrc.json file.

 ### 5. Usage: